 The parties acknowledge that each has had the unlimited right and opportunity to make demands and proposals with respect to any matter deemed a proper subject for negotiations.
 The results of the exercise of that right and opportunity are set forth in this Agreement.

 ARTICLE 28

 NO STRIKE PLEDGE

-Per RCW 41.56.120, nothing in this agreement permits or grants any employee the right to strike or refuse to perform his or her official duties.
+Per RCW 41.56.120, nothing in this agreement permits or grants any employee the right to strike or refuse to perform their official duties.

 Revised 111/19

-Appendix A

-WASHINGTON FEDERATION OF STATE EMPLOYEES JULY 1, 2018 - JUNE 30, 2021

-Salary

-Range Pay Interval

-Step D

-Step E

-Step

-F

-Step

-G

-Step

-H

-Step

-I

-Step

-J

-Step

-K